Childhood Asthma: Causes, Symptoms, Treatment and Management

 • Refer to a specialist if necessary.

-• Use and follow your child’s Personal Action Plan (PAP), sometimes called an Asthma Management Plan.
-Share it with teachers, carers and close family members.
+• Use and follow your child’s Asthma Management Plan.
+Share it with teachers, carers, and close family members.

 • Establish a daily routine for taking preventer medicine – it will help you and your child to remember.